BCarnaval/dvmc-impurity-solver/samples/05_CDMFT_L2_4b_loop/README.md

 </div>

-This directory contains a direct application of the dVMC software to compute the ground state of a 1D cluster of 2 sites with 4 bath sites then using the Q-matrix representation in cluster dynamical mean field theory (CDMFT) from PyQCM library.
+This directory contains the minimal code to reproduce one point of It reproduces the results in Fig. 2 of [arxiv:2307.15738](https://arxiv.org/abs/2307.15738) using PyQCM.
+Note that in Fig. 2, the last cdmft iterations were averaged in order to reach better precision.

 This sample is meant to be executed by a supercomputer using `run_slurm.sh` shell script as the job submission script.
 It roughly reproduces the figure 2 of the [article](https://arxiv.org/abs/2307.15738)